-DFT 103 Fundamentals of Drafting

-Prerequisites: DFT105 with a grade of C or higher, or concurrent enrollment.
-Basic concepts and skills of mechanical drawing using conventional, computer-aided drafting, and use and knowledge of tool, supplies, and equipment.
+DFT 103 Fundamentals of Drafting (Fa, Sp) 3 SCH Prerequisites: Articulated credit from high school, or students with CAD experience by instructor permission, or taken concurrently with first semester coursework.
+This course covers basic concepts and skills of mechanical drawing using conventional, computer-aided drafting, and use and knowledge of tool, supplies, and equipment.
 Mechanical drafting fundamentals, using conventional drafting, will be presented, along with an explanation of standard drafting practices.
 Topics covered will include drafting equipment, media, sketching, lettering and lines, geometric construction, multi-views, auxiliary views, sections, pictorials, and dimensioning, Practical and realistic math problems associated with drafting topics will also be covered.
-Must have a grade of C or higher to pass.
+This course will run concurrent with course DFT105 utilizing AutoCAD software.

-DFT 105 CAD Applications
+DFT 105 CAD Applications (Fa, Sp) 3 SCH Prerequisites: None.

-Prerequisites: None.
 Concepts and skills of AutoCAD 2D and 3D applications.
 Topics include setup, drawing, editing, layer, and line-type management, making prints, annotations and dimensioning, inquiry, and 3D dimensional drawing.
-Must have a grade of C or higher to pass.

-DFT 110 Engineering Graphics

-Prerequisites: DFT105 with a grade of C or higher.
+DFT 110 Engineering Graphics (Fa, Sp) 3 SCH Prerequisites: DFT105 with a grade of C or higher.
 The Engineering Graphics course is the study of fundamental concepts with an emphasis on logical reasoning, visualization, and practical applications of descriptive geometry and orthographic projection.
 This course will run concurrent with DFT 105 utilizing AutoCAD software.

-DFT 160 Advanced CAD Applications
+DFT 160 Advanced CAD Applications (Fa.
+Sp) 3 SCH

 Prerequisite: DFT105 with a grade of C or higher, or by permission of instructor.
 An introduction and overview of three-dimensional (3D) CAD and a review of the basic concepts of 2D CAD in a lecture and lab format.
 The course will explain 3D CAD drafting techniques, commands, and terminology.
 Additional topics covered will include external references, paper space vs. model space, dimensioning, scaling, UCS manipulation, slicing and rendering/ modeling of three-dimensional solids.
-Instruction is through lectures, quizzes and CAD drawing lab assignments.
+Instruction is through lectures, guizzes and CAD drawing lab assignments.